exploding testicle exploding testicle

 Dear Sir/Madam,

 It's for children ages 3 - 9.
-It allows children to invent their own simple games, using square cardboard puzzle pieces to make the game.
+It allows children to invent their own simple games, using cardboard puzzle pieces to form the game.
 Each interlocking piece is square with one "male" side, and three "female" sides.
+That allows the puzzle pieces to be put together any way the children like, with zigzagging or a long loop.

 ---------------------- PARTS - 48 puzzle pieces: 6 groups of 8.
 Each group has a background color, and each has an animal drawn on it.
 Below is the animal's name.
 Above left is the phylum, class, and order.
 Above right is the population, speed, and length. - 1 die - 1 start piece - 1 end piece - 1 shortcut piece (the size of 2 squares) - 6 game markers in each of the 6 colors - 8 blank puzzle pieces